Text by Agata Kik

 Eufonia’s phonic explorations foregrounded the fact that it is the frequency of vibrating matter that is the true power in the hands of artists in influencing our feelings.
 Even though impossible to be heard, sounds that are too high or too low for the human ear still do reach the innermost of our beings.
 Infrasound, for example, like that released by earthquakes or helicopters, is suggested by some to evoke feelings of awe and fear.
-Only recently have scientists been able to explain the sonic faculty’s secrets, by delving deep down into the inner ear.
+Only recently have scientists been able to explain the sonic faculty’s secrets by delving deep down into the inner ear.

 Traversing the building’s system of stairs, one was also given a chance to unconsciously return to where it all once started, having found oneself in ‘Womb’, a sonic installation by Debbie Chia.
 As if a foetus released for the first time from the embryo environment, one rushed down the stairs straight into the open air.
-Through a balcony, having descended the stairs in allegro steps, outside and straight through glass doors on the other side of a closed patio, hardly breathing one entered a bright-lit white-cube gallery.
+Through a balcony, having descended the stairs in allegro steps, outside and straight through glass doors on the other side of a closed patio, hardly breathing, one entered a bright-lit white-cube gallery.

 Sound would not exist without matter, which mediates it as an audible wave.
 Sound is touching us with vibrations permeating the skin boundary.
 Human body, enlivened by outside forces, would not be moved without energy flows intersecting its muscles and bones.
-Providing the physical dimension to hearing escalates the listening experience, nevertheless sound as the vibrating matter is an entirely physical event, to those who are deaf.
-During one of the panel talks at Eufonia, Troi Lee shared his experience of being a founder of Deaf Rave.
+Providing the physical dimension to hearing escalates the listening experience.
+Nevertheless, sound as a vibrating matter is an entirely physical event to those who are deaf.
+During one of the panel talks at Eufonia, Troi Lee shared his experience as a founder of Deaf Rave.

-As vibrations travel all around the room with a proper sound system, via the floor and any hard surfaces, even though most of the participants in those parties cannot hear, they experience the low frequency sounds even more intensely, due to their heightened haptic sensitivity.
-To both listen in and to silence suggests turning inwards and it was choreographer Gosia Gajdemska, who led a workshop, exploring how to listen to our body and to feel the inaudible through tuning in to our breathing.
+As vibrations travel all around the room with a proper sound system via the floor and any hard surfaces, even though most of the participants in those parties cannot hear, they experience the low-frequency sounds even more intensely due to their heightened haptic sensitivity.
+To both listen in and to silence suggests turning inwards, and choreographer Gosia Gajdemska led a workshop exploring how to listen to our body and feel the inaudible through tuning into our breathing.